The Lizzie Borden ax murders remain one of America’s most long-lasting mysteries.

 Emma Borden, Lizzie’s older sister, also testified, offering a character witness for Lizzie and trying to establish an alibi for the time of Abby Borden’s murder.

 And she was successful—or at least partially successful.
-In the end, Emma’s staunch defense of her sister played a significant role in shaping public perception.
+Ultimately, Emma’s staunch defense of her sister played a significant role in shaping public perception.
 It also contributed to the narrative of Lizzie’s innocence.

 Spencer Borden and other acquaintances gave testimonies that further complicated the picture, with their accounts focusing on the Borden family dynamics, Lizzie’s behavior before and after the murders, and the overall atmosphere within the household.